United Development Party: 1988 MPR general session

-At the 1988 MPR General Session, Jailani Naro, the PPP Chairman, was nominated as vice-president.
+At the 1988 MPR General Session, Jailani Naro, the PPP Chairman, was nominated as vice president.
 Suharto, who had been elected to the presidency for a fifth term at the aforementioned General Session, intervened.
-He cited a decision that the MPR made in 1973 that one of the criteria for a vice-president was that he should be able to work with the president.
+He cited a decision that the MPR made in 1973 that one of the criteria for a vice president was that he should be able to work with the president.
 Suharto also conducted discussions with Naro and convinced him to withdraw the nomination.

 What Naro did was unprecedented as both Suharto and his vice presidents had always been elected unopposed.
-The problem this time was Suharto's choice for vice-president, Sudharmono.
-Suharto's choice had caused a rift between him and his most loyal ally ABRI.
-Many within ABRI did not like Sudharmono because he spent more time behind a desk (Sudharmono was a military attorney) then as a field officer.
-Seeing a gap to exploit, Naro nominated himself possibly with the private support of ABRI who in public, had shown support for Sudharmono.
+The problem this time was Suharto's choice for vice president, Sudharmono.
+Suharto's choice had caused a rift between him and his most loyal ally, ABRI.
+Many within ABRI did not like Sudharmono because he spent more time behind a desk (Sudharmono was a military attorney) than as a field officer.
+Seeing a gap to exploit, Naro nominated himself, possibly with the private support of ABRI who, in public, had shown support for Sudharmono.

 The PPP in the Reform era

 The PPP continued as the second biggest party out of the three allowed in the New Order.
-In May 1998, after Suharto's fall, the PPP returned to its Islamic ideology and prepared itself for the 1999 legislative elections, where it won 11% of the vote.
+In May 1998, after Suharto's fall, the PPP returned to its Islamic ideology and prepared itself for the 1999 legislative election, where it won 11% of the vote.

 In the 1999 MPR General Session, the PPP was part of the Central Axis, a political coalition of Muslim parties which was formed by MPR Chairman, Amien Rais to counter the dominance of Megawati Sukarnoputri's Indonesian Democratic Party-Struggle (PDI-P).
 The PDI-P had won the legislative election and Megawati was expected to win the presidency.
-However, the MPR was still at this stage responsible for electing the president and vice-president and the Muslim parties in the Central Axis did not want a female president.
+However, the MPR was still at this stage responsible for electing the president and vice president, and the Muslim parties in the Central Axis did not want a female president.
 Instead, they nominated and successfully secured the election of Abdurrahman Wahid as president.
 In the vice-presidential election, PPP Chairman Hamzah Haz ran against Megawati and was defeated.

 The PPP was the first of Wahid's political allies to become disillusioned with him.
-The PPP's main problem with Wahid was his visit to Israel and the suggestion that he was willing to re-establish diplomatic relations with that nation.
-Hamzah who served in Wahid's Cabinet as Coordinating Minister for People's Welfare, immediately resigned from his position just a month after Wahid had appointed him to it.
-Many other Wahid allies would follow and in July 2001, the PPP would join in removing Wahid from the Presidency and naming Megawati as the president.
-Hamzah was then elected as vice-president after defeating Susilo Bambang Yudhoyono and Akbar Tanjung in the vice presidential election.
+The PPP's main problem with Wahid was his visit to Israel and the suggestion that he was willing to establish diplomatic relations with that nation.
+Hamzah who served in Wahid's cabinet as Coordinating Minister for People's Welfare, immediately resigned from his position just a month after Wahid had appointed him to it.
+Many other Wahid allies would follow and in July 2001, the PPP would join in removing Wahid from the presidency and naming Megawati as the president.
+Hamzah was then elected as vice president after defeating Susilo Bambang Yudhoyono and Akbar Tanjung in the vice-presidential election.